marijneken/Factory/README.md

 static let myService = Factory { MyService() as MyServiceType }
 ```

 The type of a factory is inferred from the return type of the closure.
-Here's we're casting `MyService` to the protocol it implements, so any dependency returned by this factory will always conform to `MyServiceType`.
+Here we're casting `MyService` to the protocol it implements, so any dependency returned by this factory will always conform to `MyServiceType`.

 We can also get the same result by explicitly specializing the generic Factory as shown below.
 Both the specialization and the cast are equivalent and provide the same result.